 When all was said and done, there was some jewelry left, as well as Joan’s gold Rolex, and the family decided to sell those items and split the proceeds.

-They did not know how to go about this and did not know a reputable jewelry company to go to.
-An old family friend told them about WP Diamonds, a highly reputable, nationally recognized company who buy diamonds and watches from the public and offers great prices and customer service in New York City.
+An old family friend told them about WP Diamonds, a highly reputable, nationally recognized company who buy diamonds, designer jewelry, luxury handbags and watches from the public and offers great prices and customer service.
 She connected them with the company and they were completely taken care of, very happy with the sales of what was left.

 In the end, all worked out, but this was a very tough journey, as it often can be with the division of jewelry in an estate.
 Having professional advice, guidance and mediation along the way was key to helping them deal with disagreements, and in order to avoid such issues in your own family, it a good idea to plan ahead and consult with an advisor about long-term plans.